mwan0906/stackathon/README.md

 Once a bot is unleashed, there can be no modifications made to its behavior mid-game.
 Once a game has ended, then the user may tinker with the logic, but at the cost of completely wipng its score history.

 # TODO
-* Have logic blocks be read and submitted
+* Be able to switch between build mode and game mode

 # How To Build
 - User can press buttons on the side to add a block to the working area